2012 United States House of Representatives elections in Kentucky

-The 2012 United States House of Representatives elections in Kentucky were held on Tuesday, November 6, 2012 to elect the six U.S. representatives from the state of Kentucky, one from each of the state's six congressional districts.
-The elections will coincide with the elections of other federal and state offices, including a quadrennial presidential election.
+The 2012 United States House of Representatives elections in Kentucky were held on Tuesday, November 6, 2012, to elect the six U.S. representatives from the state of Kentucky, one from each of the state's six congressional districts.
+The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.
 Primary elections were held on May 22, 2012.

 Overview

 Redistricting

 Redistricting legislation was passed by both houses of the Kentucky General Assembly and signed into law by Governor Steve Beshear on February 10, 2012.

 District 1

-Republican Ed Whitfield, who has represented the 1st district since 1995, ran for re-election.
+Republican Ed Whitfield, who had represented the 1st district since 1995, ran for re-election.
 In redistricting, the 1st district was made slightly more competitive, but continues to strongly favor Republicans.